park-bench/watchman/README.md

     `/etc/watchman/watchman.conf`.
 Edit this file to change any configuration settings.
 6. Use `chmod` to clear the _other user_ permissions bits of `watchman.conf`.
 Namely, remove read, write, and execute permissions for _other_.
+7. Use `chown` to change the ownership of `watchman.conf` to be owned by the `watchman` user.
-7. To ease system maintenance, add `watchman` as a supplimental group to administrative users.
+8. To ease system maintenance, add `watchman` as a supplimental group to administrative users.
 Doing this will allow these users to view watchman log files.
-8. Restart the daemon with `systemctl restart watchman`.
+9. Restart the daemon with `systemctl restart watchman`.
 If the configuration file is valid, named correctly, and has the correct file permissions, the service will start successfully.